 However, this doesn’t mean you can’t get other life-extending treatments.
 A combination of chemotherapy and radiation therapy may be used in an approach called multimodal therapy.

-Clinical trials for sarcomatoid pleural mesothelioma also are an option.
+Clinical trials for sarcomatoid mesothelioma also are an option.
 Seeking care from a specialized mesothelioma program can improve treatment options and resources for patients as well.